 Preparing Your Nunn Design Bezels:

 Step 17.
 The Nunn Design Findings are oxidized to provide the aged look to the precious metal plating.
 To remove any excess oxidization, get the tip of a Q-Tip wet with rubbing alcohol and clean the bezel thoroughly.

-Gluing the Crystal Clay Faceted Charm into the Bezel:
+Gluing the Epoxy Clay Faceted Charm into the Bezel:

 Step 18.
 Squeeze a little dab of E6000 glue onto a piece of plastic.
 Apply some of the glue onto a toothpick and smear it around into the base of the bezel.
-Press in the Crystal Clay faceted impression.
-Use a wet-wipe to remove any of the excess glue off of the bezel if any squeezed out when applying the Crystal Clay faceted charm.
+Press in the Epoxy Clay faceted impression.
+Use a wet-wipe to remove any of the excess glue off of the bezel if any squeezed out when applying the Epoxy Clay faceted charm.

 If you enjoyed reading this post, please subscribe to our blog.
 Here are 10 Reasons Why to Subscribe and a place to do so!